Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 18 Maret 2026 18.53.50 UTC
+- WIB: Rabu, 18 Maret 2026 20.48.31 UTC
-- WITA: Rabu, 18 Maret 2026 19.53.50 UTC
+- WITA: Rabu, 18 Maret 2026 21.48.31 UTC
-- WIT: Rabu, 18 Maret 2026 20.53.50 UTC
+- WIT: Rabu, 18 Maret 2026 22.48.31 UTC

 Kutipan Inspiratif:
-"There is no market for YOUR EMOTIONS, so never advertise your FEELINGS just display YOUR ATTITUDE.,."
+"Love is not only made for lovers.
+It is also made 4 true friends.
+A true friend can love more than a lover."

-Kategori: attitude
+Kategori: friendship